Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 ```C++
 		location<kernel>(chan_FIR.m_firKernels[0]) = tile(18,0);
 ```
 This statement specifies a location attribute for the filter kernel.
 It specifies the X/Y location of the AI Engine tile within the AI Engine array in which to place the kernel.
 Location placements for kernels are optional, but shown here to illustrate how physical constraints can be incorporated into the source code.
-The results of this statement will be seen later when viewing the compilation results.
+The results of this statement are seen later when viewing the compilation results.

-There is a second graph that will instanciate this `FIRGraph` and connect it to the PLIO elements which are points at which data can be moved onto and off of the AI Engine array:
+There is a second graph that instantiates this `FIRGraph` and connects it to the PLIO elements, which are points at which data can be moved onto and off of the AI Engine array:

 ```C++
 class TopGraph : public graph